 During this time, fortunately, one of my fridges breaks down (no big deal) and my generator breathes its last (biiiig deal!) and I am trying to find a solution, quick and fast if possible… Very difficult to accomplish in this part of the world!
-A new unit would cost at least 10000$ and take at least two months to arrive.
+A new unit would cost too much and take at least two months to arrive.
 I would still need to remove the old one and install the new one in my narrow engine room by myself.
 Even then, this is way above my budget and beyond my plans for time!

 But sometimes things fall in place.
 My new co-sailor from Oregon arrives and she happens to have sailing friends who happen to 1.
 Have a generator on board, 2.
 Want to sell it, and 3.
 Are here in Tahiti.
 Awesome!